+A

+I

+✓

-a I ♂ (Air Delivery Mode Control): Press to change the direction of the airflow in the vehicle.
-Repeatedly press a or ♂ until the desired mode appears on the display.
+(Air Delivery Mode

+Control): Press to change the direction of the airflow in the vehicle.

+Repeatedly press of or until the desired mode appears on the display.
 Pressing a mode button while the system is off changes the air delivery mode without turning the system on.
 Press a mode button while in automatic control to place the system into manual control.